 22) Star Wars: The Bad Batch

 “Star Wars: The Bad Batch” follows the elite and experimental clones of the Bad Batch (first introduced in “The Clone Wars”) as they find their way in a rapidly changing galaxy in the immediate aftermath of the Clone War.
 Members of Bad Batch—a unique squad of clones who vary genetically from their brothers in the Clone Army—each possess a singular exceptional skill that makes them extraordinarily effective soldiers and a formidable crew.
-If you enjoyed “The Clone Wars” or “Rebels”, then this new animated series should be on your watch list.
+The series ran for three seasons and if you enjoyed “The Clone Wars” or “Rebels”, then this new animated series should be on your watch list.

 21) Secrets Of The Whales

 “Secrets of the Whales,” from National Geographic, plunges viewers deep within the epicenter of whale culture to experience the extraordinary communication skills and intricate social structures of five different whale species: orcas, humpbacks, belugas, narwhals and sperm whales.
-Filmed over three years in 24 locations, throughout this epic journey, we learn that whales are far more complex and more like us than ever imagined.
-This is an epic documentary series and highly recomended.
+Filmed over three years in 24 locations, throughout this epic journey, we learn that whales are far more complex and more like us than we have ever imagined.
+This is an epic documentary series and highly recommended.
+There are also some other seasons featuring Elephants, Octopuses and Penguins.

 20) High School Musical: The Musical – The Series

 A group of East High students countdown to the opening night of their school’s first-ever production of “High School Musical.”
-Showmances blossom; friendships are tested while new ones are made; rivalries flare and lives are changed forever as these young people discover the transformative power that only a high school drama club can provide.
-With three seasons to enjoy and a fourth on the way, this show is one series not to skip.
+Showmances blossom; friendships are tested while new ones are made; rivalries flare, and lives are changed forever as these young people discover the transformative power that only a high school drama club can provide.
+With four seasons to enjoy, this show is one series not to skip.

 12) Moon Knight